 Dentistry is above average in terms of popularity with it being the #105 most popular degree program in the country.
 So, you have a fair amount of options to choose from when looking for a school.

 In 2024, College Factual analyzed 2 schools in order to identify the top ones for its Best Dentistry Schools in Nebraska ranking.
-Combined, these schools handed out 137 degrees in dentistry to qualified students.
+When you put them all together, these colleges and universities awarded 170 degrees in dentistry during the 2021-2022 academic year.

 The dentistry school you choose to invest your time and money in matters.
 To help you make the decision that is right for you, we've developed a number of major-specific rankings, including this list of the Best Dentistry Schools in Nebraska.